tarantool/doc/doc/book/box/atomic.rst

 on the database, with (say) thread #1 reading row #x, while thread #2 writes row #y.
 With Tarantool, no such thing ever happens.
-Only the transaction processor thread can access the database, and there is only one transaction processor thread for each instance of the server.
+Only the transaction processor thread can access the database, and there is only one transaction processor thread for each Tarantool instance.

 Like any other Tarantool thread, the transaction processor thread can handle many **fibers**.
 A fiber is a set of computer instructions that may contain